dartoos-dev/eo_color/README.md

 ## Getting Started

 Like any other object-oriented package, this one uses interfaces to define concepts such as color palette, color swatch and color gradient.
-So it is no surprise that the three core interfaces are `Palette`, `Swatch`, and `Gradient`.
+So the three core interfaces are `Palette`, `Swatch`, and `Gradient`.

 ## Palette interface